-3 credits.
-Ph.D. core course.
-Fall.
 A course in dynamic macroeconomic theory with emphasis on the connections between theory and aggregate time series data.
 Includes a development of the tools of dynamic, stochastic analysis; a review of evidence on business cycles and asset prices; and a description of current research strategies for explaining aggregate phenomena.

-Advanced Topics in Macroeconomics (Macroeconomics II) B30.3332
+Advanced Topics in Macroeconomics (Macroeconomics II) B30.3332 Prerequisite: B30.3325 or equivalent.
+3 credits.
 This course is intended for Ph.D. students who already have substantial prior preparation in dynamic macroeconomics.
 The objective is to talk about research and potential dissertation topics.
 Most of the topics fall under the general description of dynamic general equilibrium theory.
 In recent years, the topics have included financial markets and the growth of firms; optimal monetary policy; dynamic contracting; asset pricing; business cycles; and labor markets.
 Students are expected to present their own work at the end of the course.

-Microeconomic Decisions (Microeconomics I) B30.3334
+Microeconomic Decisions (Microeconomics I) B30.3334 3 credits.

-3 credits.
 Ph.D. core course.
 Fall.

-A course covering the foundations of microeconomics.
-It presents standard consumer's and firm's theory and extends the analysis to allow for uncertainty.
+A course covering the foundations of microeconomics, it presents standard consumer's and firm's theory and extends the analysis to allow for uncertainty.
 It also introduces general equilibrium theory, information economics, and game theory.
 Lectures rely on constrained optimization and comparative static techniques.
+This course will be offered at the Graduate School of Arts and Science.

-Microeconomics: Theory and Applications B30.3335
+Microeconomics: Theory and Applications

+B30.3335

 3 credits.
 Ph.D. core course.
 Fall.